DjangoGirls/tutorial/django_installation/README.md

 > Part of this chapter is based on tutorials by Geek Girls Carrots (http://django.carrots.pl/).

-> Parts of this chapter is based on the [django-marcador tutorial](http://django-marcador.keimlink.de/) licensed under Creative Commons Attribution-ShareAlike 4.0 International License.
+> Part of this chapter is based on the [django-marcador tutorial](http://django-marcador.keimlink.de/) licensed under Creative Commons Attribution-ShareAlike 4.0 International License.
 The django-marcador tutorial is copyrighted by Markus Zapke-Gründemann et al.